 MUSIC CLIP - BILL EVANS, “SOMEDAY MY PRINCE WILL COME”

 Mark Chilla here on Afterglow.
-For the last several months, I’ve spent a little more time indoors, watching television and movies, as probably many of you have.
-And one of the places that has drawn my attention is the streaming service Disney+, which has given all of us unprecedented access to the famed Disney vault.
+Not long ago, I picked up a subscription to the streaming service Disney+.
+This is not an official endorsement, or anything, I have a kid, and this kind of thing is helpful.
+But Disney+ has given me, and all of us, unprecedented access to the famed Disney vault.
 As a fan of pop culture from the early to mid-20th century, I was thrilled to finally discover some of those Disney titles that have eluded me over the years, forgotten gems like The Adventures of Ichabod and Mr. Toad or Fun And Fancy Free, as well as classics like Cinderella and Pinocchio.

 As I’ve been enjoying these titles, I’ve noticed how often jazz makes its way into these classic films.
 It’s no surprise really… jazz was the dominant form of pop music in the Golden Age of Disney in the 1930s and 40s, and continued to be central in the 1950s and 60s.
 Plus, Disney is really just an extension of Hollywood in this era, which in many ways was just an extension of the musical theatre scene from New York.
 Jazz was central to all of these modes of popular music and culture.
 So this hour, I want to explore this connection further.

 Of course, this opens up a can of worms, and I can spend hours discussing musical minutiae in Disney films.
 But I’ll try to at least scratch the surface, exploring the history and listening to both classic and modern jazz interpretations of Disney songs.